schemetrica/automating-data-delivery-odk-central/README.md

     requirement harmonize semantically equivalent data.
 Since Kettle can dynamically create and alter fields, it's possible to merge data from multiple versions of a survey.
-Default and/or calculated values can be used with missing questions.
+Default and/or calculated values can be used with missing answers.

 -   **Capturing and recording metadata**.
 Metadata is available directly in the submissions document, in the XLSForm and